AlpacaTravel/graphql-docs/topics/itinerary/Querying an Itinerary/Position Number.md

 Additionally, if you are presenting a list of itinerary locations via a connection response of `children()` and `descendants()`, you can use the edge numbering to assist determine a number.

+To determine a position number for the edge, you can use the `edgePositionNumber()` and determine any constraints, such as the type or any skip behaviour.

 ```graphql
 # Leverage the connection edge data to create a position number for each of the